 The project shared in this paper introduces the wisdom found by our research in various fields in a way that is helpful during the COVID-19 situation.
-For example, Words for a Journey, a pattern language for living well with dementia, considered in the context of the current situation, can be translated into patterns for living better with a lifestyle limited by COVID-19.
-Other examples include patterns for teachers working in schools being translated to help with parenting and supporting learning at home, or hints/tips for planning in business being translated to help families think about how to spend time together at the weekend.
-By taking patterns away from their original domain and placing them in another, we carried out a Domain Translation of a pattern language.
+For example, Words for a Journey, a pattern language for living well with dementia, considered in the context of the current situation, was applied into patterns for living better with a lifestyle limited by COVID-19.
+Other examples include patterns for teachers working in schools being applied to help with parenting and supporting learning at home, or hints/tips for planning in business being applied to help families think about how to spend time together at the weekend.

-It is no coincidence that this sort of translation and replacement to another domain is possible.
+It is no coincidence that this sort of application to another domain is possible.
 When we gather tips/hints, we make them somewhat abstract to capture their true essence, and extract them as wisdom that can be applicable to ways of thinking and doing things.

 Fig. 1.
-The blog "Hints for living in this difficult situation" in Japanese [https://note.com/iba/m/me5ae00eb6e63]
+The blog "Hints for living in this difficult situation" in Japanese